Students will be evaluated in the following ways that aims at simulating industry job

 - A hype/demo video (later on in the quarter)

-- Weekly updates on progress as blog posts
+- Weekly updates on progress as project snippets

 Here are some example (final) project websites from previous years:

-Create a video that presents the capabilities of your app and an example of how it is played or used (like the one you're going to demo during the final session).
+Create a video that presents what your app should accomplish (or what challenge it is trying to solve), the capabilities of your app and an example of how it is played or used (like the one you're going to demo during the final session).
 The videos are going to be played during the demo session and placed on your websites.
 Examples of past videos.
-The videos can be between 2-5 minutes long.
-Can include narration if necessary (kickstarter style) or just demonstrate technical features of your project.
+The videos can be approximately 1 minute long.
+Can include narration (kickstarter style) or just demonstrate technical features of your project.

 Demo Plan and Rehersal